sourmash-bio/sourmash/doc/command-line.md

 ### Using stdin

-Most commands will take stdin via the usual UNIX convention, `-`.
+Most commands will take signature JSON data via stdin using the usual UNIX convention, `-`.
 Moreover, `sourmash sketch` and the `sourmash sig` commands will output to stdout.
 So, for example,

 `sourmash sketch ... -o - | sourmash sig describe -` will describe the
 signatures that were just created.